-The individual relevant risk types are subsequently aggregated to form the total risk of the group, without considering correlation effects, and are set into relation with the risk bearing capacity.
+The individual relevant risk types are subsequently aggregated to form the total risk of the Group, considering interrisk correlation effects, and are set into relation to the internal capital.
 The aim of BAWAG Group's ICAAP steering is to ensure an adequate coverage of all risks at any time.
-This aim is supported via a specifically allocated capital buffer subject to flexible allocation at Management Board discretion.
+This aim is supported via a specifically allocated capital buffer subject to allocation at the Management Board's discretion.